Practical 7

 9. Forms.

-Replace the contents of the order
+Replace the contents of the order’s new view with:

 <section class="depot_form">